30 September 2020

 All audit files are reviewed by a manager and the Senior Statutory Auditor (SSA)/Responsible Individual (RI) at both the planning and the completion stages.

-The Firm’s Audit Compliance Manual sets out requirements for an Engagement Quality Control Review (‘EQCR’) for certain assignments, including audits of public interest entities and audits where such a review is required by laws or regulations.
+The Firm’s Audit Compliance Manual sets out requirements for an Engagement Quality Control Review (‘EQCR’) for certain assignments, including audits of public interest entities, if any, and audits where such a review is required by laws or regulations.

-The manual also sets out the requirements for a second SSA or RI ‘hot review’ on high risk assignments and of audits of financial statements on which a qualified audit opinion is proposed and/or with complex issues.
+The manual also sets out the requirements for a second SSA or RI ‘hot review’ of audits of financial statements in certain other circumstances where the risk is elevated.

-EQCR reviews and hot reviews must be completed before approval of the audit report.
+EQCR reviews and hot reviews must be completed and any points raised must be resolved before approval of the audit report.

 Details of the precise criteria which require the performance of an EQCR review or hot review are established by the Firm’s Audit & Assurance Technical Committee.